In a changed city, Soho bike mecca Bicycle Habitat grows up

 “For years, New York, the city, was ready to go in this direction,” McCorkell said.
 “And then commissioner Khan came in and she enabled all these people who were waiting, who probably didn’t even know they were waiting to do this.
 I mean, look at that woman over there in that top, she’s looking at a street bike,” he pointed toward a pretty brunette woman in a delicate tank top and jeans.
 “I mean, that would have been hard to envision six years ago.
 And there’s another one over there looking at a street bike.
 You know, it’s just you’re sitting here looking at two women buying bikes and that was a harder move years ago.
 Women would buy bikes, but it would be like 30 percent of your market.
 Now it’s like 50 percent."

-He attributes the rise in female riders partly to personal safety: Riding a bike can be a better protection against mugging or attack than being on foot.
+He attributes the rise in female riders partly to personal safety: Riding a bike can be a better protection against mugging or attack.

 “Women actually feel safer on a bike than they do just walking and being on the subway," he said.
 "Helmet hair was a major objection, even four years ago.
 Now it’s like, does this helmet look good on me?
 Because now the helmet is like a fashion statement, even though it messes up your hair.”